edsu/inst126/modules/03/ethics.md

 in general.
 When we do our reflection writing in a few weeks I will ask you to write some short pieces on these topics.

-This week we read this piece by Steve Bellovin who is a professor of computer science at Columbia University:
+This week we read this piece by Steve Bellovin, who is a professor of computer science at Columbia University:

 Bellowvin, S. (2019).
 [Yes "algorithms" can be biased.
 Here’s why.](https://arstechnica.com/tech-policy/2019/01/yes-algorithms-can-be-biased-heres-why/) Ars Technica.